Ch-sriram/Just-Git-In/README.md

 ## 6. The Basics of Git

 We will learn how to make new repositories, how to get information/status of a repository, basic workflow of a repository, how to apply file operations like renaming, moving & deleting files in the git repository, excluding unwanted files from the git repository and undoing mistakes.

 ### 6.1 Making a new git repository (initialization)

-To make a new repository in your system, first create a new directory anywhere in your system using <code>mkdir project</code> (let's say we use "project" as the name of the repository).
+To make a new repository in your system, first create a new directory anywhere in your system using <code>mkdir project</code> (let's say we use "project" as the name of the directory).

 Then simply inside the "project" directory, we run the <code>git init "repo-name"</code> command, where "repo-name" can be any name you want without the double quotes (ex: <code>git init demo</code>).

 ### 6.2 Logical States in Git (Local/Remote)

 There are 3 local states related to files being managed by git.
 These three states are:

 1. Working Directory.
 2. Staging Area.
 3. Repository (.git directory) aka Commit History.